Renovation 101: Giving Property a Fresh New Look

 Step 1: Make a Plan

-Set priorities before starting your project.
+Set priorities before starting the project.
 Decide where to begin and whether or not you have the time and money to complete the project.
+For best results, have a professional conduct a survey of the premises and recommend areas that need modifications.

 Step 2: Set a Budget

-Make a list of all the expenditures you’ll need to make, and come up with a final figure on how much you can spend.
-Allow for 10 to 20% more for unforeseen expenses.
+Make a list of all the expenditures needed to renovate the property, and come up with a final figure on how much you can spend.
+Allow for 10–20% more for unforeseen expenses.

 Step 3: Hire a Contractor

 Select a contractor with whom you are comfortable.
-Entering into a contract that specifies the scope of work from the start can be helpful throughout the renovation process, especially if you have multiple contractors working on your house at once.
+Entering into a contract that specifies the scope of work from the start can be helpful throughout the renovation process, especially if you have multiple contractors working on the property at once.

 Step 4: Talk to Your Insurance Company

 Contact your insurance provider before and after your project to ensure you have the necessary coverage.
-Renovating your home can increase its value, which might necessitate increasing coverage limits to safeguard your investment better if damaged or destroyed.
+Renovating your property can increase its value, which might require increasing coverage limits to safeguard your investment better if damaged or destroyed.
 Ensure that the contractor has valid insurance as well.

 Step 5: Secure Permits and Order Materials